 Once you move past denial, anger and bargaining, you also move past all of the mechanisms designed to shield you from the full impact of the loss.
 Overwhelmed with the feeling associated with the loss, it’s common to become depressed.

 Not to be confused with clinical depression, the depression stage of the grief cycle can be totally natural and appropriate for many people.
 The intense feelings of sadness during the depression stage can leave you feeling vulnerable, fatigued, confused or distracted.
 You may have trouble eating or sleeping, or not be able to enjoy things that used to bring you joy.

 Although depression is a normal part of the grieving process, it’s important not to let yourself get stuck here.
-If you find yourself wavering in the depression stage, talk with a therapist or other mental health expert who can help you work through it.
+If you find yourself wavering in the depression stage, talk with a psychologist or other mental health expert who can help you work through it.

 The final stage of grief is acceptance.
 A lot of people are under the misconception that acceptance means that you’ve moved past the loss or gotten over your grief — that it’s an uplifting or happy stage.